 2515D-01 PURPOSE

-esident inspectors have a specific responsibility, outside of inspection activities, to be aware of plant conditions on a routine basis.
-This appendix provides guidance regarding these plant status activities at .
+Resident inspectors (RIs) have a specific responsibility, outside of direct inspection activities, to be aware of plant conditions on a routine basis.
+This appendix provides guidance regarding these plant status activities at light water reactors in the operations phase.

 2515D-02 OBJECTIVES

+02.01 To ensure that inspectors are routinely aware of emergent plant issues, potential adverse trends, current equipment problems, and ongoing activities, including their impact on plant risk.

+02.02 To monitor security-related systems structures and components (SSCs).

+02.03 To monitor the licensee’s management of fatigue under 10 CFR 26, “Fitness for Duty Programs.”

+02.04 To conduct the routine review of licensee’s problem identification and resolution (PI&R).

+02.05 To provide guidance on when to transition to direct inspection activities.

-02.012515D-03 APPLICABILITY
+2515D-03 APPLICABILITY

 See section 2515-03 of Inspection Manual Chapter (IMC) 2515, “Light-Water Reactor Inspection Program – Operations Phase.”